 This happens slightly behind your lead investor for all the reasons outlined above.
 Think of these as additional arrows in your quiver.
 These groups can augment the network of your lead investor, provide additional support capital if you need an extension, and hopefully be helpful.

 Prioritize these groups for value-add, but keep in mind, these groups tend to be more clubby and care more about who else is in and social proof.
+In some cases, the other leads that you were speaking with can still become part of the syndicate.
+Many funds have some flexibility around check size and ownership targets (even though most will signal that they have less flexibility than they actually do).

 5. Have good news to share along the course of the fundraise, if possible.